 Total risk-weighted assets are determined by multiplying the capital requirements for market risk and operational risk by 12.5 (i.e. the reciprocal of the minimum capital ratio of 8%) and adding the resulting figures to the sum of risk-weighted assets for credit risk.

-2.8 Fair values of financial assets and liabilities
+2.8 Fair value of financial assists and liabilities

 2.8.1 Financial instruments measured at fair value